Brokers Set Expectations for The Bank of Nova Scotia’s Q2 2023 Earnings (TSE:BNS)

-Bank of Nova Scotia (TSE:BNS – Get Rating) (NYSE:BNS) last announced its quarterly earnings data on Tuesday, November 29th.
-The bank reported C$2.06 EPS for the quarter, topping analysts’ consensus estimates of C$1.99 by C$0.07.
+Bank of Nova Scotia (TSE:BNS – Get Rating) (NYSE:BNS) last posted its earnings results on Tuesday, November 29th.
+The bank reported C$2.06 earnings per share for the quarter, beating analysts’ consensus estimates of C$1.99 by C$0.07.
 Bank of Nova Scotia had a return on equity of 13.78% and a net margin of 33.27%.
-The company had revenue of C$7.63 billion during the quarter, compared to the consensus estimate of C$8.07 billion.
+The company had revenue of C$7.63 billion for the quarter, compared to analyst estimates of C$8.07 billion.

 Bank of Nova Scotia Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, April 26th.
-Investors of record on Tuesday, April 4th will be paid a $1.03 dividend.
-The ex-dividend date of this dividend is Monday, April 3rd.
-This represents a $4.12 dividend on an annualized basis and a yield of 6.02%.
-Bank of Nova Scotia’s dividend payout ratio is 51.37%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, April 26th.
+Stockholders of record on Tuesday, April 4th will be given a $1.03 dividend.
+This represents a $4.12 annualized dividend and a dividend yield of 6.02%.
+The ex-dividend date is Monday, April 3rd.
+Bank of Nova Scotia’s dividend payout ratio (DPR) is presently 51.37%.

 The Bank of Nova Scotia engages in the provision of various banking products and services in Canada, the United States, Mexico, Peru, Chile, Colombia, the Caribbean and Central America, and internationally.
 It operates through four segments: Canadian Banking, International Banking, Global Wealth Management, and Global Banking and Markets.